 During the lease term in Keezletown

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Keezletown, the tenant must allow us to come into the rental property.
-Some justifiable reasons to go into rental home are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Keezletown, the tenant must allow us to go into the rental property.
+Some solid reasons to come into rental home are to:

 - Inspect the rental home,